qurator-spk/sbb_images/doc/classifier.md

 ## Prerequisites:

-In order to train a classifier for some image classification task, you first need to [annotate](annotator.md) a sufficiently large part of your image database according to that task.
+In order to train a classifier for some image classification task, you first need to annotate a sufficiently large part of your image database according to that task.
+You can do that either using the single label [Annotator](annotator.md) or using the tagging interface of the [image-search](image-search.md).

 ## Model selection: